Pokrt/dleap_tutorial/application_flow/submission_redirect.md

 3. **Configure Redirection:**
     - With the desired stage selected, move over to the Properties tab.
-Here, look for the section titled "On action completion redirect to:".
+Here, look for the section titled "On action completion redirect to".
 This is where you'll specify what happens after the form submission.
     - You'll be presented with a drop-down menu offering several redirection options:
         - **Another Domino Leap Application:** Choose this to direct users to a different part of your Domino Leap suite.